Tooth Extractions – Alexandria, VA

 the Whole Smile

 Not counting wisdom teeth, you only have 28 permanent teeth that are meant to last the rest of your life.
 It’s generally better to take whatever steps are necessary to save decayed or injured teeth instead of having them removed.
 That said, some teeth are beyond salvaging, and an extraction might be the only way to resolve your current oral health issues.
-If you need a tooth removed, you can trust the capable hands of the experts at Northern Virginia Oral, Maxillofacial & Implant Surgery.
+If you need tooth extractions in Alexandria, VA, you can trust the capable hands of the experts at Northern Virginia Oral, Maxillofacial & Implant Surgery.

 Why Choose Northern Virginia Oral, Maxillofacial & Implant Surgery for Tooth Extractions?